cjquines/qboard/README.md

 - Right-click to bring up a context menu to change the style.
 - If you have a saved JSON file accessible via a URL, you can make a link that preloads the board with that file, like this one: <https://cjquines.com/qboard/?json=example.json>.

-The app protects you from losing your work.
-If you have an unsaved board, defined as a board that does both of the following, you will receive a prompt asking you whether you're sure you overwrite it:

-- The document is not blank in that it has at least one object
-- The document has been modified after either
-  - Opening a document from JSON
-  - Saving the document to JSON

-See [#81](https://github.com/cjquines/qboard/issues/81) for more details.

 ## Design principles

 qboard is made for seamless lecturing.